pierrelemerle/Public/pierrelemerle-readme.md

 **Autonomy:** I trust you to take ownership of your work.
 I value individuals who drive their projects, and I'm here to support you.
 Embrace a proactive approach to problem-solving, and if you face obstacles, let's discuss potential solutions together.

 **Flexibility:** I value flexibility in how and when you work.
 I tend to work and send late-hour messages; there's no expectation for an immediate response, nor for you to do the same.
-Work when it suits you best, and let's maintain a healthy work-life balance.
+Work when it suits you best, maintaining a healthy work-life balance is crucial.

-**Well-being:** Your well-being is a priority.
 If you face challenges, reach out and we'll find solutions together.
-Maintaining a healthy work-life balance is crucial.

 **Continuous Learning:** I'm passionate about development and growth.
 Let's discuss your career goals and work together to identify development opportunities.